Home/College Football

 feature-image

-The No. 2 ranked Miami Hurricanes and Carson Beck put on an absolute performance against in-state rival Florida State Seminoles in Week 6 of college football.
-The Hurricanes were flexing a 28-3 lead heading into the 4th and finished the game successfully, stopping the comeback with a 28-22 win.
-But according to an FSU insider, the real tea took place off the field, with Kirk Herbstreit throwing another haymaker at Florida State, even after FSU honored Lee Corso pre-game.
+The No. 2-ranked Miami Hurricanes and Carson Beck rolled their socks against in-state rival Florida State Seminoles in Week 6 of college football.
+The Hurricanes flexed a 28-3 lead heading into the 4th and finished the game successfully, thwarting any sort of comeback with a 28-22 win.
+However, according to an FSU insider, the real tea took place off the field, with Kirk Herbstreit throwing another haymaker at Florida State, even after FSU honored Lee Corso pre-game.

 Watch What’s Trending Now!

 Lee Corso is a Florida State alum (1953–56) who starred for the Seminoles as a two-way player (quarterback and defensive back), earning the nickname “Sunshine Scooter.”
-After a legendary broadcasting career on ESPN’s College GameDay (starting in 1987), he proclaimed his retirement.
-On October 4th, FSU decided to throw some pre-game props and appreciation to Lee Corso, but that didn’t stop Kirk Herbstreit from going at FSU.
+After a legendary broadcasting career on ESPN’s College GameDay (starting in 1987), he announced his retirement.
+On October 4, FSU threw some pre-game props and appreciation to Lee Corso, but that didn’t stop Kirk Herbstreit from going at FSU.

-Florida State insider Brendan Sonnone hopped onto X with the tea from the pre-game stray from Herbstreit: “My buddy (waiting in line to get into the game) says Kirk Herbstreit (on the call) just threw the U up at a bunch of FSU fans booing at him lol.”
-Kirk Herbstreit throwing the ‘U’ is not surprising at all, but it was a very questionable gesture, especially after Florida State honored Lee Corso.
+Florida State insider Brendan Sonnone hopped onto X to spill the beans from the pre-game stray from Herbstreit: “My buddy (waiting in line to get into the game) says Kirk Herbstreit (on the call) just threw the U up at a bunch of FSU fans booing at him lol.”
+If what’s said is true, Herbstreit’s feud with FSU has kept elevating to the top since the start of the 2023 postseason.

 ADVERTISEMENT

-Kirk Herbstreit and FSU’s feud goes all the way back to the 2023 postseason.
-FSU got snubbed for a 1-loss Bama team by the Playoff committee after going undefeated in their regular season and winning the ACC championship.
-Instead of backing and rooting for FSU, Kirk Herbstreit supported the CFP’s decision, citing FSU’s drop in competitiveness after losing Jordan Travis, and threw some shade at them: “You’re comparing Alabama to Florida State, you got to give Alabama the nod.”
-That didn’t sit well with Seminoles fans, who felt their perfect season was unfairly disrespected on a national level.
+Significantly, FSU got snubbed for Alabama by the Playoff committee after going undefeated in their regular season and winning the ACC championship.
+Instead of backing and rooting for FSU, Herbstreit supported the CFP’s decision, citing FSU’s drop in competitiveness after losing Jordan Travis, and threw some shade at them: “You’re comparing Alabama to Florida State, you got to give Alabama the nod.”
+That didn’t sit well with Seminoles fans, who felt their flawless season got the short end of the stick.

 ADVERTISEMENT

-By the looks of it, this isn’t going to end anytime soon, and Florida State fans aren’t easy forgiving folks.
-The situation remains a symbol of how personal and polarized college football debates can become.
+By the looks of it, there’s no light at the end of the tunnel for this personal rivalry, and Florida State fans won’t forgive him easily.
+The situation symbolizes how personal and polarized college football debates can become.
+But for Lee Corso, it became a moment to savor.

 Read Top Stories First From EssentiallySports